kmokrzycki/BeokThermostatHelper/README.md

 ## Configuration

-Before you can run the script you need to configure the thermostat ip + mac in main file `beokThermostat.py`
+Before you can run the script, you need to configure the thermostat ip + mac in main file `beokThermostat.py`

 ```
 # set this variables